frontity/step-by-step-tutorial/tutorial/part4-adding-styling/global-styles.md

       />
       {/* ... */}
     </>
-  );
-};
+  )
+}
 ```

+The `<Global>` component has an attribute, `styles`, which in turn takes a `css` function as it's value.

 The `css` function takes as it's argument a [tagged template literal](https://wesbos.com/tagged-template-literals), which in this case consists of standard CSS contained within backticks.
+You can put any CSS here that you want to be applied site wide.

-These styles are applied to the `styles` attribute on the `Global` component.
-When you save the file you should notice that the fonts on your site have changed automatically.
+When you save the file you should notice that the fonts on your site have now changed automatically to be sans-serif.

 Next we'll look at the power and flexibility that styled components give us.